nakosung/nakosung/README.md

 ### nakosung (Nako Sung)

-Working on AI techs for business in NAVER(https://naver.com), Clova AI(https://clova.ai).
+Working on AI techs for business in [NAVER](https://naver.com), [Clova AI](https://clova.ai).
 Before joining the AI industry, there were many game dev projects I enjoyed.
-The latest project was Unreal.js(https://github.com/ncsoft/unreal.js).
+The latest project was [Unreal.js](https://github.com/ncsoft/unreal.js).

 Turbo Pascal was my first favorite language, but I moved on Turbo C++(MSVC), Python, Lua, Javascript and back to Python for ML.